Kioup/Fragonard/README.md

 To run the app properly you have to install 3 - 4 things using command lines, in addition to the ionic and android dependencies :

-Installing bower -> npm install bower
+Installing bower -> npm install bower;
-Installing the NgMap plugin -> bower install ngmap Installing Geolocation plugin -> cordova plugin add cordova-plugin-geolocation Installing ngCordova -> bower install ngCordova
+Installing the NgMap plugin -> bower install ngmap;
+Installing Geolocation plugin -> cordova plugin add cordova-plugin-geolocation;
+Installing ngCordova -> bower install ngCordova

 You shouldn't got issue if you followed the instructions